kauralasoo/txrevise/README.md

 	install_github("kauralasoo/txrevise")

 ### Step 1: Download the GTF file
+First, you need to download the GTF file from the Ensembl website.
+For example, if you want to use Enssembl

 ## Getting started
 See the [vignette](http://htmlpreview.github.io/?https://github.com/kauralasoo/txrevise/blob/master/inst/doc/construct_events.html) for examples of the basic functionality.